Mr. Thomas is a licensed mechanical and civil engineer in California, with 30 years working in the water,

-Kim Fridman is Project Coordinator for WaterStart Australia.
-She facilitates project delivery and stakeholder management within Australia and New Zealand.
+Kim Fridman is Portfolio Manager for WaterStart Australia.
+She facilitates program delivery and stakeholder management in Australia.
 Prior to this role, Kim worked on the program management team at the Queensland Government’s Innovation Division.
 Kim is passionate about innovation and entrepreneurship and played a key role in delivering Advance Queensland programs to assist startups to grow and scale.
-She utilizes her expertise to deliver

 Kristopher Sanchez serves as the Interim Executive Director for the State of Nevada, Governor’s Office of Economic Development (GOED).
 Mr. Sanchez, previously worked as GOED’s Director of International Trade and a Congressional staffer in the United States House of Representatives.